Iraq condemns U.S. air strikes as unacceptable and dangerous

 His threat was met positively by his Iranian backers.

-“Taking revenge and responding to this crime are the natural right of Iraqi nation and those groups that defend Iraq,” the Islamic Revolutionary Guard Corps, which trains some Iraqi militias including Kataib Hezbollah, said.
+“Taking revenge and responding to this crime are the natural right of Iraqi nation and those groups that defend Iraq,” said the Islamic Revolutionary Guard Corps, which trains some Iraqi militias including Kataib Hezbollah.

 Iraqi security sources said U.S. forces in northern Iraq were ramping up security.